NickMonks/payment-gateway-checkout/README.md

 # How to run

-To run the project, simply run the docker-compose.yml.
+To run the project, simply run the docker-compose.yml on the command line using `docker-compose up -d`.
 It will generate the Payment Gateway API image and run the docker container, alongside the dependencies.

 The service will run on `http://localhost:8081`.
-You can choose your preferred API Client (Postman, cURL, etc), or try out the file `requests.http`.
+To test the APIs, You can choose your preferred API Client (Postman, cURL, etc), or try out the file `requests.http`.
+Just remember to replace the payment-id placeholder with the one you created.

-Currently it supports two endpoints:
+Currently, it supports two endpoints:

 - `api/Payments`: